GaspariGit/gaspari-ui/README.md

 npm install
 ```

-Is it possible to modify the library in /src folder.
+It is possible to modify the library in /src folder.
 The /sandbox folder is where you can import components and use them, by running:

 ```
 npm run dev